intellisenseCodez/LagosPropIQ/README_COLLAB_GUIDE.md

 ## 🧩 Step 6: Creating a Pull Request (PR)

-1. Go to the GitHub repository in your browser.
+1. Go to GitHub → Open the repository.

-2. You’ll see a prompt to create a Pull Request (PR) for your branch.
+2. Click **“Compare & Pull Request.”**
+3. Fill in details:

-3. Add a clear title and description (e.g., “Added PropertyPro scraping module”).
+   - **Title****: Short and descriptive (e.g., “Added PropertyPro Scraper Script”)

-4. Assign your reviewer or team lead.
+   - **Description**: Briefly explain what your script does.
+   - **Reviewer**: Assign the project lead or mentor.

-5. Wait for review and approval before merging to main.
+4. Wait for review and approval before merging to main.

 ✅ **Do not merge your own PRs** unless given permission.